JudgeSense: A Benchmark for Prompt Sensitivity in LLM-as-a-Judge Systems: Results

 \subsection{Headline findings}

-Table~\ref{tab:main} and Figure~\ref{fig:heatmap} report the core JSS results across all nine judges and four evaluation dimensions.
+Table~\ref{tab:main} and Figure~\ref{fig:heatmap} report the core JSS results across all thirteen judges and four evaluation dimensions.
 We organize the discussion around five findings, ranked roughly by how surprising and actionable each is for practitioners choosing a judge.

-\paragraph{Finding 1: Coherence is the discriminating task.} Coherence JSS spans 0.389 (gemini-2.5-flash) to 0.992 (claude-sonnet-4-5), a gap of 0.603 across nine models (Figure~\ref{fig:coherence}).
+\paragraph{Finding 1: Coherence is the discriminating task.} Coherence JSS spans 0.387 (gemini-2.5-flash) to 0.992 (claude-sonnet-4-5), a gap of 0.605 across thirteen models (Figure~\ref{fig:coherence}).
 No other task in our suite shows comparable spread.
-On factuality, JSS is essentially flat at 0.630 across all judges; on preference and relevance, eight of nine judges produce $\mathrm{JSS}=1.000$ for reasons we discuss below.
-If a practitioner wants to know whether their candidate judge is sensitive to prompt wording, coherence is where that question gets answered.
+On factuality, JSS is consistently high but narrowly spread across all judges, ranging from 0.893 to 0.987 (a gap of 0.094, compared to 0.605 for coherence); on preference and relevance, twelve of thirteen judges produce $\mathrm{JSS}=1.000$ for reasons we discuss below.
+We note that coherence is also the only task in our suite with a multi-class (1--5 Likert) decision space; the other three tasks are binary or ternary.
+The discriminating power of coherence is therefore confounded with label cardinality, and a controlled comparison that binarizes the Likert scale would be needed to fully separate the two effects (see Section~\ref{sec:discussion}).
+If a practitioner wants to know whether their candidate judge is sensitive to prompt wording, coherence is where that question gets answered in the current benchmark.
 We recommend that future JSS reports lead with coherence and treat factuality, preference, and relevance as conditional add-ons.
+This recommendation holds within the current benchmark design; a second-iteration benchmark with A/B-randomized pairwise tasks may find that preference and relevance also carry discriminating signal.